 The Knowledge Graph contains information that provides users with data about people, places and things in an effort to provide better search results.
 They make it purposefully difficult to be included in the program, because they want to keep the Knowledge Graph extremely relevant for highly searched terms.
 Smaller businesses without an established web presence may find it very difficult to be included.
 Companies with an established online presence will have an easier time but may still find themselves waiting months or years for inclusion.
 It is and will always be much easier for a brand with a strong, established search presence to make their way into the Knowledge Graph, but the benefits of doing so make it worth the time and effort.

-Kotton Grammer is an internet entrepreneur known for founding Kotton Grammer Media in 2013 a Multi-Million Dollar Internet Advertising & Media Company that specializes in search engine optimization (SEO).
-He is also an active partner of OMGmachines.com.
-An SEO Expert that has been been featured or quoted in many publications including, Inc.com, Huffingtonpost.com & Forbes.com
+Kotton Grammer is an internet entrepreneur known for founding Kotton Grammer Media in 2013 an Internet Advertising & Media Company that specializes in search engine optimization (SEO).
+He has also been featured or quoted in many publications including, Inc.com, Huffingtonpost.com, USAtoday.com & Forbes.com